MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 Configuration File
 ------------------

 Like internal resources, the Image Generator uses a :ref:`configuration file <section_fontgen_conffile>` (also called the "list file") for describing fonts that need to be processed.
 The list file must be specified in the MicroEJ Application launcher (see :ref:`application_options`).
-However, all the files in the application classpath with suffix ``.fontsext.list`` are automatically parsed by the Font Generator tool.
+However, all the files in the application classpath with the suffix ``.fontsext.list`` are automatically parsed by the Font Generator tool.

 Process
 -------

 This chapter describes the steps to open an external resource from the application:

-1. Add the font in the application project (most of time in source folder ``src/main/resources`` and in the package ``fonts``).
+1. Add the font in the application project (most of the time in the source folder ``src/main/resources`` and in the package ``fonts``).
 2. Create / open the configuration file (most of time ``application.fontsext.list``).
 3. Add the relative path of the font: see :ref:`section.ui.Fonts`.
 4. Launch the application: the Font Generator converts the font in RAW format in the external resources folder (``[application_output_folder]/externalResources``).